 85. All Other Sources not listed herein which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of PM10 if located in a PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state

+86. Chemical manufacturing facilities that do not transfer liquids containing organic HAP listed in Table 1 of 40 CFR part 63 subpart VVVVVV to tank trucks or railcars and are not subject to emission limits in Table 2, 3, 4, 5, 6, or 8 of 40 CFR part 63 subpart VVVVVV.

+87. Stationary internal combustion engines only if:

+(a) for emergency generators and firewater pumps, the emissions , in aggregate, are greater than 10 tons for any pollutant based on 100 hours of operation or some other hours of operation specified in a permit; or

+(b) for any individual non-emergency or non-fire pump engine, the engine is subject to 40 CFR Part 63, Subpart ZZZZ and is rated at 500 horsepower or more; or

+(c) for any individual engine, the engine is subject to 40 CFR Part 60, Subpart IIII or Subpart JJJJ and does not use the manufacturer’s certification to comply with those subparts

 Part C: Activities and Sources

 The following sources must obtain a Standard ACDP under the procedures set forth in 340-